bcbi/julia_tutorials/README.md

 # Intro to Julia

-This repository houses Julia-language course tutorials for courses taught by Brown Center for Biomedical Informatics.
+This repository houses Julia-language (R and possible other languages) tutorials for courses taught by Data Scientists and Post-Docs from the Brown Center for Biomedical Informatics.
+Materials by the main instructors are found in the course website.

-The master branch reflects the "current course" and can be checked out using
+This branch, the master branch, reflects the **current course** and can be checked out using

 ```
 git clone https://github.com/bcbi/julia_tutorials.git
 ```

-Note however that, the master branch will change over time.
+**Note:** The master branch will change over time, as courses change.
+For refering to the materials after your class is over see the [section for past courses](#past-courses)

 ### Current course:
 BIOL6535 Preclinical Elective